[Virginia GASP] CONTENTS -- & LINKS

 States in the USA -- smoke-free restaurant laws, most have far more than restaurants smoke-free:

-Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Louisiana, Maine, Maryland (Feb.1 all workplaces), Massachusetts, Montana , Nevada, New Jersey, New Mexico, New York, North Dakota, Ohio, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Washington
+Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Louisiana, Maine, Maryland (Feb.1 all workplaces), Massachusetts, Montana , Nevada, New Jersey, New Mexico, New York, North Dakota, Ohio, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington

 Additionally: Washington, D.C.; Guam, Puerto Rico